On the Stability and Convergence of Physics Informed Neural Networks: Our results

 \subsubsection{\it Previous works.}

-Previous works on the analysis of methods based on residual minimisation over neural network spaces for PDEs include \cite{SSpiliopoulos:2018}, \cite{Mishra_dispersive:2021}, \cite{Karniadakis:pinn:conv:2019}, \cite{shin2020error}, \cite{Mishra:pinn:inv:2022}, \cite{hong2022priori}, \cite{Mishra_gen_err_pinn:2023}.
+Previous works on the analysis of methods based on residual minimisation over neural network spaces for PDEs include \cite{SSpiliopoulos:2018}, \cite{Karniadakis:pinn:conv:2019}, \cite{shin2020error}, \cite{hong2022priori}, \cite{Mishra_gen_err_pinn:2023}.
 In \cite{SSpiliopoulos:2018} convergence was established for smooth enough classical solutions of a class of nonlinear parabolic PDEs, without considering training of the functional.
 Convergence results, under assumptions on the discrete minimisers or the NN space, when Monte-Carlo training was considered, were derived in \cite{Karniadakis:pinn:conv:2019}, \cite{shin2020error}, \cite{hong2022priori}.
 In addition, in \cite{shin2020error}, continuous stability of certain linear operators is used in the analysis.
-The results of \cite{Mishra_dispersive:2021}, \cite{Mishra:pinn:inv:2022}, \cite{Mishra_gen_err_pinn:2023} were based on estimates where the bounds are dependent on the discrete minimisers and their derivatives.
+The results of \cite{Mishra_gen_err_pinn:2023} were based on estimates where the bounds are dependent on the discrete minimisers and their derivatives.
 These bounds imply convergence only under the assumption that these functions are uniformly bounded in appropriate Sobolev norms.
-The results in \cite{hong2022priori} with deterministic training, are related, in the sense that they are applicable to NN spaces where by construction high-order derivatives are uniformly bounded in appropriate norms.
-Conceptually related is the recent work on Variational PINNs (the residuals are evaluated in a weak-variational sense), \cite{B_Canuto_P_Vpinn_quadrature_2022}, where the role of quadrature was proven crucial in the analysis of the method.
+The results in \cite{hong2022priori} with deterministic training, are related, in the sense that they are applicable to NN spaces where by construction high-order derivatives are uniformly bounded in appropriate norms. {It is crucial to emphasise that when training and quadrature are considered in the method design and analysis, known approaches simply add the resulting (quadrature/training) error to C\' ea’s-type bounds, necessitating the uniform boundedness of the higher-order derivatives of minimisers.
+In contrast, our approach proposes treating the scheme (including training) as a unified entity and addressing its (discrete) stability, which aligns with the typical a priori analysis approach in the field of numerical methods for differential equations.} In \cite{muller2020deep} $\Gamma$-convergence was used in the analysis of deep Ritz methods without training.
+In \cite{loulakis2023new}, a similar $\liminf - \limsup \,$ approach to this work was used in machine learning algorithms with probabilistic training to derive convergence results for global and local discrete minimisers.
+Conceptually related to this paper is the recent work on Variational PINNs (the residuals are evaluated in a weak-variational sense), \cite{B_Canuto_P_Vpinn_quadrature_2022}, where the role of quadrature was proven crucial in the analysis of the method.
+For analysis of other residual based methods we refer to \cite{Bochev_Gunz_LS_book}, \cite{CLSchaback_2018_LeastS_coll} and their references.